-All MSM GME programs' curriculum must contain the following educational components:
+The curricula for all MSM GME programs must contain the following educational components:

 - 2.1.
-A set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates; the program's aims must be made available to: - o Program applicants - Residents and fellows - Faculty members - 2.2.
-Competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous practice - 2.2.1.
-These must be distributed and made available to residents/fellows and faculty members to review - 2.3.
+A set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates, which must be made available to program applicants, residents, and faculty members. - 2.2.
+Competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous practice.

+These must be distributed and made available to residents/fellows and faculty members to review.

+- 2.3.
 Delineation of resident responsibilities for patient care, progressive responsibility for patient management, and graded supervision - 2.4.
+Educational components must include formal educational activities that promote patient safety-related goals, tools, and techniques. - 2.5.
+A broad range of structured didactic activities

-A broad range of structured didactic activities - 2.4.1. residents and fellows must be provided with protected time in which to participate in core didactic activities - 2.5.
-Advancement of residents' and fellows' knowledge of ethical principles foundational to medical professionalism - 2.6.
-Advancement in the residents' and fellows' knowledge of the basic principles of scientific inquiry, including how research is designed, conducted, evaluated, explained to patients, and applied to patient care
+Residents and fellows must be provided with protected time in which to participate in core didactic activities.

+- 2.6.
+Advancement of residents' and fellows' knowledge of ethical principles foundational to medical professionalism - 2.7.
+Advancement in the residents' and fellows' knowledge of the basic principles of scientific inquiry, including how research is designed, conducted, evaluated, explained to patients, and applied to patient care.

 III.
-ACGME Competencies
+ACGME Competencies:

 - 3.1.
-The term "resident" refers to both specialty residents and subspecialty fellows.
-After the Common Program Requirements are inserted into each set of specialty and subspecialty requirements, the terms "resident" and "fellow" will be used respectively. - 3.2.
-In compliance with ACGME Common Program Requirements IV.B., "The program(s) must integrate the following ACGME Competencies into the curriculum (Core)":
+The term resident refers to both specialty residents and subspecialty fellows.
+After the Common Program Requirements are inserted into each set of specialty and subspecialty requirements, the terms resident and fellow will be used respectively. - 3.2.
+In compliance with ACGME Common Program Requirements IV.B., "The program(s) must integrate the following ACGME Competencies into the curriculum (Core):" - 3.2.1.
+Professionalism (IV.B.1.a)